TylorS/typed/apps/website/content/guides/dom-render-event.md

 also needs explicit mount coordination; creating its node during component setup does not prove it is connected or laid out yet.

-For callback-based producers, `Fx.callback` models the actual subscribe/unsubscribe API.
-A moved or detached object is not necessarily a stopped resource.

 ## Be careful when inspecting mounted ranges

 `DomRenderEvent.toString()` serializes current output; it does not turn a DOM event into HTML